aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-16-azure-angular-and-broken-promises.md

---- cson
+---
   title: "Azure Mobile Services, AngularJS and broken promises"
-date: '2013-09-16'
+  date: "2013-09-16"
-tags: ['azure-mobile-services', 'angularjs', 'promise']
+  tags:
+    - "azure-mobile-services"
+    - "angularjs"
+    - "promise"
-description: """A look at how to use Azure Mobile Services with AngularJS and dealing with what I believe is a broken approach to the AngularJS promise API.
+  description: "A look at how to use Azure Mobile Services with AngularJS and dealing with what I believe is a broken approach to the AngularJS promise API."
-"""
 ---

 There's no denying it that [AngularJS](http://angularjs.org/) is the hot new SPA framework these days as it offers a lot of very nice features out of the box, has a very good programming model behind it and works as advertised.
 So when a new project was kicking off that I was on I decided to take the opportunity to use it so I could get a feel for it.
 Overall my feelings have been positive with the exception of what I want to talk about here.